 video exercise part 2 10%

-take home paper exam part II (regional systems, specific legal issues and their applicationin practice): 40%
+take home paper exam part II (regional systems and application of law in practice): 40%

-- Ilias Bantekas & Lutz Oette, International Human Rights Law and Practice, Cambridge University press, 2013 (first ed.) or 2020 (third edition) + additional materials.
+- Ilias Bantekas & Lutz Oette, International Human Rights Law and Practice, Cambridge University press, 2013 (first ed.) or 2016 (second edition) + additional materials.